13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 Frequently Asked Questions

-How much should I spend on a Mother’s Day gift basket?
+How much should I spend on a Mother’s Day gift box or basket?

-Most thoughtful gift baskets fall in the $30-$75 range.
-You don’t need to break the bank – the personalization and theme matter more than the price tag.
-A $25 memory basket with handwritten notes will mean more than a $100 generic one from a department store.
+Most thoughtful builds fall in the $30-$75 range.
+You don’t need to break the bank — the personalization and theme matter more than the price tag.
+A $25 memory box with handwritten notes will mean more than a $100 generic basket from a department store.

-Should I buy a pre-made gift basket or make my own?
+Should I buy a pre-made gift box or make my own?

 Making your own is almost always better.
-Pre-made baskets are convenient but generic.
+Pre-made versions are convenient but generic.
 When you build one yourself, you can tailor every item to her actual interests and personality.
-Plus, the fact that you took the time to assemble it adds sentimental value you can’t buy.
+Plus, the fact that you took the time to assemble it adds sentimental value you can’t buy off the shelf.

-What’s the best container for a gift basket?
+What’s the best container for a DIY Mother’s Day gift?

-When should I start putting together a Mother’s Day gift basket?
+When should I start putting together a Mother’s Day gift box or basket?

 Give yourself at least a week, especially if you’re ordering items online.
 Some personalized items (custom star maps, engraved pieces) can take 5-7 business days to arrive.
 If you’re sourcing everything locally, a couple of days is enough.